vishvAsa/AgamaH_brAhmaH/shAnkara-darshanam/tattvam/vishvAsaH/errors_fraud/Language_errors.md

 ## General principles
 Linguistic competence is not the mere invocation of pANini's rules to justify vibhaktis - it involves internally consistent identification of subjects referred to by pronouns.
 In "convenient" cases, shankara spectacularly fails, providing a clearly twisted "interpretation".

 "Crypticity of vedic language" does not excuse such gross whimsical violation of basic linguistic principles like consistency of pronouns.
 Otherwise, anything can be read into anything; and you can as well throw away the shruti.
 The said crypticity comes in at the level of imagery and etymology as seen in brAhmaNa texts.
+Even there, one should resort to "crypticity" sparingly - the more one hand-waves, the more doubtful the interpretation is.

 ## एष सेतुः